Unboxed-Software/solana-course/content/solana-pay.md

 # Overview

 In this lesson, you will learn how to create transaction requests with the Solana Pay specification and how to encode the request as a QR code.
 You will also be introduced to partial transaction signing and transaction gating, which allows you to set rules for processing transactions based on specific conditions.
-The overview and demonstration will show you how to do this using Nextjs.
+The overview and demonstration will show you how to do this using [Nextjs](https://nextjs.org/).

 ## Solana Pay

-The Solana Pay specification is a set standards that allow users to request payments and initiate transactions using URLs in a uniform way across various Solana apps and wallets.
+The Solana Pay specification is a set of standards that allow users to request payments and initiate transactions using URLs in a uniform way across various Solana apps and wallets.

 There are two types of requests defined by the Solana Pay specification:

 1. Transfer Request: used for simple SOL or SPL Token transfers.
-2. Transaction Request: used to requests any type of Solana transaction.
+2. Transaction Request: used to request any type of Solana transaction.

 In this lesson, we will focus on Transaction Requests which enables developers to build a wide range of transactions.